ansys/pyhps-data-transfer/README.rst

 Overview
 --------

-Python client library for HPS Data Transfer Service
+PyHPS Data Transfer is a Python client library for the Ansys HPC Platform Services (HPS) data transfer service.

 .. contribute_start

 Installation
 ^^^^^^^^^^^^

-You can use `pip <https://pypi.org/project/pip/>`_ to install PyHPS Data Transfer.
+You can use `pip <https://pypi.org/project/pip/>`_ to install PyHPS Data Transfer in user mode:

 .. code:: bash

     pip install ansys-hps-data-transfer-client

-To install the latest development version, run these commands:
+To install the latest development version from the GitHub repository, run these commands:

 .. code:: bash